INTERNSHIPS & RESEARCH

 Other things to consider: Build an online presence:

 - Consider having your own website with your resume, CV, and images of your work.
 This can bring potential employers to you.
 Consider going to DoIt free technology classes or access online training or make an appointment with a DoIt Trainer for a hands-on approach.
 As a UW student, you have the opportunity to take Software Training for Students (STS).
 If online classes are better for you, UW offers access to Lynda.com with tutorials.
 You can also make an appointment for someone to give you a one-on-one lesson to help you set up your website.
 Links to all of these services and more information can be found at http://www.doit.wisc.edu/training/student/

 When making a website, make sure that everything can be found easily and quickly.
 In the same vein, consider having your name as part of your domain name.
 Not only is having your name as your domain name more professional, it will allow employers to find your site more easily.

 - Know what already exists online about you.
 It is becoming increasingly common for potential employers to Google search job candidates.
 Consider what is on the internet about you and be prepared to address any questions those links may raise.
 You may also want to consider limiting the information available to the public on social networking sites.

 - Consider creating a Linkedin profile.
 Linkedin is a networking site for artists and nonartists alike to list their resume.
 You can join linked in through: http://www.linkedin.com

 Students who have found art-related internships and would like to earn university credit while completing the internship may enroll in Art 393 – Internships in Art.
 Contact Professor Gail Simpson for more information.

 Students in the Art Department have interned and conducted research at many businesses, institutions and on-campus departments, including the organizations below:

-Carlos Gacharna, who graduated with a BFA in Ceramics and Class, works with area school children as part of RestART, a program he began as a sophomore in 2013.
+Carlos Gacharna, who graduated with a BFA in Ceramics and Glass, works with area school children as part of RestART, a program he began as a sophomore.
 Carlos continues to expand his project.